jerry-belaston/firmwareUpdater/README.md

 - we fallback to Screen 1, with the Start button disabled, if there is no valid template anymore.
 - we fallback to Screen 2 if we were in Screen 3.

-**Warning:** only Windows platform is addressed for now.
-MacOS will be supported very soon.

 ## 🔑 License

 Licensed under the MIT license.
 Read the [LICENSE](LICENSE) file for details.